Volunteero/volunteero-gates/README.md

 > Volunteero landing site frontend.
 > Written in Vue.js, paired with authorization and public discovery serivces.

+## Functionality
+The landing page is the first entry point to the Volunteero platform.
+> Hence the `volunteero-gates` name of this project

+The main purpose is to give a first introduction of the platform to the user.
+The users can `/discover` activities (_activities and campaigns_) and organizations present on the platform.
+Also the `gates` serve as the authorization endpoint for the users.
+At the `/join` route the users can _register_ or _login_.
+The authorized users by one of these means are then redirected to the main application endpoint of the platform: [`front-end-base`](https://github.com/Volunteero/volunteero-front-end-base)

+### Authorization
+The authorization mechanism is using the concept of [`jwt` tokens](https://jwt.io/) as explained in [`auth-service`](https://github.com/Volunteero/authentication-service)
+Once the user logs in (or registers) the token is saved in the cookies on the `gates` domain and the user is redirected to the main web app with the authorization token.
+This authenticates the user on the main web app and permits him to access all the features requiring the account.

 ## Build Setup

 ``` bash